WooCommerce Shipping Pro Chapter-1: Setting Up

 Note: Currency, Weight, and Dimension Units will be taken the same as your WooCommerce settings.

-For more information on how to set the Rate matrix for different Business cases, See WooCommerce Shipping Pro documentations regarding,
+For more information on how to set the Rate matrix for different Business cases, See WooCommerce Shipping Pro documentation regarding,

 - Business Cases Handled by the plugin